 Good horizontal viewing angle, which is expected from an IPS panel.
 The image remains accurate when viewing from the sides, which is ideal if you need to share your screen with others.

 Decent vertical viewing angle.
 The image remains fairly accurate if you mount it above eye-level.

-The LG 38WN95C-W has excellent gray uniformity.
+The LG 38WN95C-W has good gray uniformity.
 The edges of the screen are a bit darker, but there's no visible dirty screen effect in the center, which is great.
 Uniformity is much better in near-dark scenes.

-Mediocre black uniformity.
+This monitor has mediocre black uniformity.
 There's clouding throughout the entire screen and some backlight bleed along the top and bottom edges, especially near the bottom-right corner.
 The local dimming feature doesn't really improve the uniformity.

 Outstanding SDR color gamut.
 The LG 38WN95C-W has full coverage of the sRGB color space used in most content, and it has excellent coverage of the Adobe RGB color space used in photo editing.